dashalary/dashalary/README.md

 <div style='font-family:inter;'>

 <p style='font-family:inter;'> Hi!
 I'm a Full Stack Software Engineer with a background in philosophy and performing arts who's currently based in New York.
 I am passionate about collaboration, new technologies, lifelong learning, and global connection.
-I love to read, write poetry, do puzzles, and run outdoors 🌱 </p>
+When I'm not coding, I enjoy reading, writing poetry, solving puzzles, and running outdoors 🌱 </p>

  💡**Fun facts:** I ran my first marathon at 19 and I have a twin on the West Coast!